bonsai-rx/docs/articles/reactive-distinctuntilchanged.md

 ### Example

-Use `DistinctUntilChanged` to filter only elements which are distinct from the previous element.
+Use `DistinctUntilChanged` to filter out elements which are identical to the previous one.

 :::workflow
 ![DistinctUntilChanged Example](../workflows/reactive-distinctuntilchanged-example.bonsai)